Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

 \paragraph*{Running Time Analysis.}

-We first concern ourselves with the number of cluster change per vertex in our decremental algorithm.
-For any vertex $v \in V$, we say that the clustering \emph{changes} for~$v$ due to an edge deletion if this deletion either increases the level $\ell(v)$ or forces a change in the cluster pointer $c(v)$.
-It is well-known that the ES-tree can handle a level increase for any vertex $v$ in time $O(\deg(v))$.
-As we will see next, we can also handle a cluster change for a vertex in the same level in $O(\deg(v) \log n )$ time.
-However, we need to ensure that the number of such cluster changes for any vertex and any fixed level is small, for our algorithm to be efficient.
-Below we argue that one can have a fairly good bound on the expected number of such changes, and this is due to the special tie-breaking scheme we use when assigning vertices to clusters.
+We first concern ourselves with the number of cluster change per node in our decremental algorithm.
+For any node $v \in V$, we say that the clustering \emph{changes} for~$v$ due to an edge deletion if this deletion either increases the level $\ell(v)$ or forces a change in the cluster pointer $c(v)$.
+It is well-known that the ES-tree can handle a level increase for any node $v$ in time $O(\deg(v))$.
+As we will see next, we can also handle a cluster change for a node in the same level in $O(\deg(v) \log n )$ time.
+However, we need to ensure that the number of such cluster changes for any node and any fixed level is small, for our algorithm to be efficient.
+Below we argue that one can have a fairly good bound on the expected number of such changes, and this is due to the special tie-breaking scheme we use when assigning nodes to clusters.

-Fix any vertex $v \in V$, and consider $v$ during the sequence of edge deletions.
-Note that since only deletions are allowed, the level $\ell(v)$ can is non-decreasing.
+Fix any node $v \in V$, and consider $v$ during the sequence of edge deletions.
+Note that since only deletions are allowed, the level $\ell(v)$ is non-decreasing.
 This induces a natural partitioning of the sequence of edge deletions into subsequences such that the $\ell(v)$ remains unaffected during each subsequence.
-Specifically, for every vertex $v \in V$ and every $0 \leq i \leq \Delta$, let $S(i)$ the be subsequence of edge deletions during which $\ell(v) = i$, where $\Delta \leq O(\log n / \beta)$.
+Specifically, for every node $v \in V$ and every $0 \leq i \leq \Delta$, let $S(i)$ the be subsequence of edge deletions during which $\ell(v) = i$, where $\Delta \leq O(\log n / \beta)$.
 The following bound on the expected number of cluster changes of $v$ during $S(i)$ follows an argument by Baswana et al.~\cite{BaswanaKS12}.